Travel around Cusco with Bobby

 Day 1Arriving in the Heart of the Inca Empire

-Touching down in Cusco, I immediately felt the altitude—it was a bit tough to catch my breath, but I knew this was just part of the adventure.
-I checked into Antigua Casona San Blas, a cozy boutique hotel tucked away in the artistic San Blas neighborhood.
-After settling in, I ventured out to the iconic Plaza de Armas, the heart of Cusco.
-The square is surrounded by stunning colonial buildings, and I spent some time visiting Cusco Cathedral and La Compañía de Jesús Church, both incredible examples of Spanish architecture.
-The blend of Inca foundations with Spanish colonial structures is truly something to behold.
+My first destination was the iconic Plaza de Armas, the vibrant heart and soul of Cusco.
+The square is surrounded by beautiful colonial buildings, each with its own story to tell.
+I spent time wandering around, admiring the Cusco Cathedral and La Compañía de Jesús Church, both of which are incredible examples of Spanish architecture.
+The blend of Inca foundations with grand Spanish colonial structures is truly something to witness; it creates a fascinating harmony that reflects Cusco’s complex history and heritage.

 Take it easy on your first day—Cusco’s altitude can be challenging.
 Drink plenty of water and try some coca tea to help with acclimatization.